 10 lb Fresh Fruit

 Step One - Select and prepare the fruit

 The most magnificent Mostardo is made using whole pieces of fruit.
 So I usually look for fruit that would look good suspended in the jar by the syrup.
 Apples, pears, peaches, apricots, kiwi's, tangerines, oranges, mandarins, limes, cherries, quinces, cranberries, strawberries, mangoes, are a few of the choices you can use to make great Mostardo.

 I also sometimes add walnuts or hazelnuts to the mixture to add a crunch texture to contrast with the soft fruit.
 Don't be afraid to experiment with different types of combination's.
-I often add thinly sliced jalapeno's to the mixture to kick up a little heat.
+I sometimes add thinly sliced Jalapeno's to the mixture to kick up a little heat.
 Some folks might be inclined to add some red chili pepper flakes too.